 Courtney is an East Coast native who fell in love with California in 2009.
 She has a Master of Science in Ecology from Colorado State University, and spent number of field seasons in Northern California doing plant ecology research before joining the Sierra Institute team.
 She loves hiking, biking, gardening, and enjoying the outdoors with her dog, Ipa.
 And most of all, Courtney loves working to inspire the next generation of stewards.
 Courtney coordinates the Sierra Fellows Program, and enjoys connecting with the communities and watersheds of Plumas County in her project work.
-Courtney also works to advance the Natural Resource Program at Greenville High School, and is developing natural resource-based education modules for use in local classrooms and field settings.
+Courtney also works to advance the Natural Resource Program at Greenville High School, and develops natural resource-based education modules for use in local classrooms and field settings.
 Email Courtney